School for Secrets: Plot

 School for Secrets tells the story of the "boffins" – research scientists – who discovered and developed radar and helped prevent the German invasion of Britain in 1940.
 Five scientists, led by Professor Heatherville, are brought together to work in secrecy and under pressure to develop the device.
 Their dedication disrupts their family lives as they are forced to sacrifice everything to make a breakthrough.
 Their success is illustrated by the effect radar has on the fighting abilities of the RAF over the skies of Britain in the summer and autumn months of 1940.
 However, Germany is also planning its own radar capability and British commandos are dispatched to strike a German installation.
-The raid re-enacted the actual Bruneval Raid on the German Freya radar station on the French coast, where Fl Sgt Cox won the MM, as the radar technician pinching the German equipment, and Pte Peter Newman aka Nagle, the German Jewish volunteer helped kidnap the correct German technicians who were brought back for the crucial questioning on how the parts worked.
+The raid re-enacted the actual Bruneval Raid on the German Freya radar station on the French coast, where Flt Sgt Cox of the Royal Air Force won the Military Medal.
+Cox was the radar technician responsible for identifying and removing the relevant German equipment.
+Army Private Peter Newman, alias Nagle, the German Jewish volunteer, helped identify the correct German technicians who were brought back for crucial questioning on how the parts worked.
 Thus the scientists complete their work just in time for D-Day.